Ryomatech/Ryomatech/README.md

 ## About Me

 I am a senior at university studying Materials Informatics.
-My goal is to understand materials using machine learning.
+My goal is to understand materials by using machine learning.

 - 🔭 I’m currently working on **MaterialsInformatics**
 - 🌱 I’m currently learning **Machine Learning**